How To Get A Medical Marijuana Card Online In Arkansas [2020 Update]

 - Any other medical condition or its treatment approved by the Department of Health

-Frequently asked questions we recieve regarding AR medical marijuana.
+Frequently asked questions we receive regarding AR cannabis.

 Once I have my Arkansas MMJ card, where can I buy marijuana?